falcucci/transactions-sample/README.md

 ## Auth

-This app has a simple `JWT` authentication, which you can generate at https://jwt.io using the secret `qonto-secret-simulation`.
+This app has a simple `JWT` authentication, which you can generate at https://jwt.io using the secret `bank-secret-simulation`.

 Having done this you can now access the app passing the `Bearer <token>` through the Authorization header parameter.